 The dominant Li-ion battery cathode chemistry used in EVs is nickel-manganese-cobalt ("NMC"), which accounted for nearly half of all Li-ion batteries produced in 2021, measured by megawatt hours ("MWh").
 The amount of these metals can vary within the NMC family, such as NMC811, which is 80% nickel, 10% manganese and 10% cobalt.
 With the rising raw material prices, battery companies are seeking to reduce the cost of the batteries.
 Increasing the content of manganese, the least expensive of these battery metals, is gaining traction.
-These are known as manganese-rich chemistries, i.e. BASF has recently announced plans to scale up production of NMC370, 30% nickel, 70% manganese and no cobalt.
+These are known as manganese-rich chemistries.
+As an example, BASF announced plans to scale up production of NMC370 battery, containing 30% nickel, 70% manganese and no cobalt.

-Additionally, high-purity manganese is now being added to lithium-iron-phosphate ("LFP") chemistries, creating a new family of lithium-manganese-iron-phosphate ("LMFP") chemistries with improved performance, it is understood the manganese content of LMFP could be as high as 60%.
-Contemporary Amperex Technology Co., Limited ("CATL"), China's largest battery producer and Tesla's main battery supplier, have reportedly added manganese to their LFP chemistry, increasing the battery's voltage, thus boosting its energy density by up to 20%.
+Additionally, high-purity manganese is now being added to lithium-iron-phosphate ("LFP") chemistries, creating a new family of lithium-manganese-iron-phosphate ("LMFP") chemistries with improved performance, with the manganese content of certain LMFP chemistries as high as 60%.
+Contemporary Amperex Technology Co., Limited ("CATL"), China's largest battery producer and Tesla's main battery supplier, have reported that they are planning to add manganese to their LFP chemistry, increasing the battery's voltage, thus boosting its energy density by up to 20%.
 CATL is reportedly starting deliveries of new batteries with the LMFP cathodes to Tesla in the fourth quarter of 2022.